icyflame/tls-handshake/README.md

 Server -----> Client

-**Purpose:** Hello!
+**Purpose:** Hey!
 Sure.
-I saw your list, let's continue with this TLS version, a cipher suite and a compression method from your list that I support.
+I saw your list.
+Let's continue with this TLS version, a cipher suite and a compression method from your list that I support.
 I generated some random bytes for use later, a session ID that you can use for resumption in a separate connection, and some extensions.